 4. Give Continuing Education

 A commonly underplayed aspect of employee engagement in fitness programs is the need for education.
-Corporate Wellness Magazine emphasizes the need to add said component, which can help reinforce in the team the benefits of not only exercise, but also of living a healthy lifestyle in general.
+Corporate Wellness Magazine emphasizes the need to add a said component, which can help reinforce in the team the benefits of not only exercise but also of living a healthy lifestyle in general.
 The good news is that this can be done using online solutions as well.
 Health and fitness modules, for instance, can be uploaded in the cloud, where the team can access them anytime, anywhere.
-Video links discussing healthy eating, nutrition, and fitness can also be shared on team communication channels (e.g., Slack, Hangouts, or email) for everyone to check out on their free time.
+Video links discussing healthy eating, nutrition, and fitness can also be shared on team communication channels (e.g., Slack, Hangouts, or email) for everyone to check out in their free time.
 Our app can be used for this purpose, too, as it can send push notifications to team members about useful fitness-related links and reminders.
-It can also send emails to discuss the impact of every activity performed, and send updates on everyone’s progress.
+It can also send emails to discuss the impact of every activity performed and send updates on everyone’s progress.

 Exclusively for atlasgo.org

 Read more stories from our ambassadors, our partners, and the causes they support!View all Posts

 Check Out How Belfius’ Employees Logged 215,330 Kilometers

 How to Engage Your Employees Around the Environment